TooLaidBack/TooLaidBack.github.io/_posts/2023-09-15-CozyHosting Writeup.md

 ### Spring Boot
 ![nmap](/img/cozyhosting/whitelabel.png)

-Ahah, I've never seen this kind of error page before, its usually a "403 forbidden", "Page doesn't exist" or something relative to that, So after looking up "White Label error"" we were able to get a name for a possible framework running on the website "Spring Boot"
+Ah ha, I've never seen this kind of error page before, maybe we should look into it.
+After googling "White Label error"" we were able to get a name for a possible framework running on the website that uses this type of error, the framework is called "Spring Boot"

 ![nmap](/img/cozyhosting/moreinfo.png)